chaconnewu/awesome-augmented/awesomes/awesome-docker.md

   <a href="https://github.com/CenturyLinkLabs/dray">
    Dray
   </a>
-  An engine for managing the execution of container-based workflows. http://Dray.it by
+  - An engine for managing the execution of container-based workflows. http://Dray.it by
   <a href="https://github.com/CenturyLinkLabs">
    @CenturyLinkLabs
   </a>
   <sup>
-   &#9733 249, pushed 101 days ago
+   &#9733 249, pushed 226 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/ashmckenzie/percheron">
    percheron
   </a>
-  (Organise your Docker containers with muscle and intelligence) by
+  - Organise your Docker containers with muscle and intelligence by
   <a href="https://github.com/ashmckenzie">
    @ashmckenzie
   </a>